 I have often remarked with other Cardigan breeders on the variety of looks and styles within this breed.
 Even a single dog can sport a myriad of different looks as it grows and develops and changes, much as the colors and patterns change with a single turn of a kaleidoscope.
-From this observation was born a new kennel name — thus Smalltyme Cardigans is now Kaleidoscope Cardigan Welsh Corgis.
+Hence, my kennel name.

 Kaleidoscope is a small hobby kennel-without-a-kennel located in Warren, Maine.
 It started innocuously enough; when we purchased a house after a decade of renting and not being allowed pets, I set out to re-enter the wonderful world of dog shows.
 Having grown up next to an obedience ring, and having dabbled in conformation shortly out of college, my first visit ringside in years was like a homecoming.
 I originally planned on a Pembroke puppy, but fate stepped in with other plans.
 While Googling “Corgi” one night, I came across a single photo of Ian, and forever altered the course of my dog life.